 U.S. Department of Education

-Questions regarding the above information or requests for a copy of the records policy may be referred to: Mr. Anthony Arnold, Assistant Superintendent for Human Resources, Pocono Mountain School District, P.O.
+Questions regarding the above information or requests for a copy of the records policy may be referred to: Dr. Mark Wade, Assistant Superintendent for Special Education, Pocono Mountain School District, P.O.
 Box 200, Swiftwater PA 18370-0200.